Mounira Solh: Life and work

-Mounira Solh was one of the most prominent female leaders of the demonstrations that led to Lebanon's independence in 1943.
+Mounira Solh is arguably the most prominent female leader of the demonstrations that resulted in Lebanon's independence in 1943.

-An advocate of women's rights, she was the first Muslim woman to run for parliamentary elections in Lebanon and probably the Arab world when she ran for a Beirut seat in 1960.
+Her campaign for a Beirut seat in 1960 declared her the first Muslim woman who ran for parliamentary elections in Lebanon and likely in the Arab world.
+She was a strong supporter of women's rights.
 She was a candidate to the legislative elections in Lebanon twice after that, in 1964 and 1968.
-She never won an election.
+She was never elected.

-One of the earliest women to attend university in Lebanon and the Arab world, Mounira Solh graduated in 1933 from the American Junior College for Women (the Lebanese American University today).
-Soon after, she travelled to Baghdad, Iraq, where she worked as a teacher for two years, contributing to the national school curriculum revamp.
-On her return to Lebanon in 1935, she married her first cousin, Wahid Solh despite her father's disapproval.
-She eloped with her new husband to Palestine for a few months before returning home after receiving word that her father had accepted her marriage.
+Mounira Solh, who graduated in 1933 from the American Junior College for Women (which is now referred to as the Lebanese American University), was among the first women in Lebanon and the Arab world to attend college.
+Shortly after, she travelled to Baghdad, Iraq, where she spent two years teaching and helped revamp the national school curriculum.
+Despite her father's disapproval, she married her first cousin, Wahid Solh, after she returned to Lebanon in 1935.
+She and her new husband eloped to British Mandatory Palestine for several months before returning home after finding out that her father approved of her marriage.

-Along with other pioneering women, Mounira Solh worked relentlessly for the advancement of laws pertaining to women and people with disabilities.
+Mounira Solh persistently pushed for the advancement of laws pertaining to women and people with disabilities alongside other pioneering women.
 In 1951, she became a member of the Lebanese Council of Women.
 She was also active in humanitarian and charity work, and led the national team of relief volunteers to help victims of the Beirut Great Fire in 1956.

 A year after her husband's assassination during the 1958 civil war, Mounira Solh established the Al Amal Institute for the Disabled.
 She was inspired by her desire to help her son Salim and other children with disability.

 In 1968, she became a member of Rehabilitation International, the world's leading organization for disability rights.
 That same year, she was elected vice-president of the Lebanese Council of Women and in 1970 she became a life member of the International Council of Women.

 She earned a special distinction from U.S. President Richard Nixon after attending three annual conferences between 1970 and 1972 of the U.S. President's Committee on Employment of People with Disabilities, Washington D.C.

 In her struggle to advance the rights of women and people with disability, Mounira Solh has officially represented Lebanon at various international conferences around the world including in Lisbon, Tokyo, Sydney and Mexico.

 Mounira Solh celebrated in 2009 the 50th anniversary of Al Amal Institute for the Disabled in a Golden Jubilee Ceremony during which a special film on her lifetime achievements and pioneering humanitarian work was screened.

 Mounira Solh died on 27 November 2010.
 She was 99 years old.

 Her daughter Sana and son Nassib continue to run Al Amal Institute for the Disabled in Broumana, Lebanon.